By Vexen Crabtree 2013

 The United Nations produces an annual Human Development Report which includes the Human Development Index.
 The factors taken into account include life expectancy, education and schooling and Gross National Income (GNI) amongst many others..

 The Social and Moral Development Index concentrates on moral issues and human rights, violence, public health, equality, tolerance, freedom and effectiveness in climate change mitigation and environmentalism, and on some technological issues.
 A country scores higher for achieving well in those areas, and for sustaining that achievement in the long term.
 Those countries towards the top of this index can truly said to be setting good examples and leading humankind onwards into a bright, humane, and free future.
-See: What is the Best Country in the World?
-An Index of Morality, Conscience and Good Life.
+See: Which are the Best Countries in the World?
+The Social and Moral Development Index.

 ---|---|---|